Political decorations of the Nazi Party: Party awards

-The leaders of Nazi political districts (known as the Gauleiter) were empowered to bestow Gau Badges for a variety of services rendered to the local political organization.
-The badges were issued in Silver and Gold, with some in Bronze.
-They were rarely issued in Gold with Diamonds.
+The leaders of Nazi political districts (known as the Gauleiter) were empowered to bestow Gau badges for a variety of services rendered to the local political organisation.
+The badges were issued in silver and gold, with some in bronze.
+They were rarely issued in gold with diamonds.

 In November 1936, Hitler gave new "orders" as to the "Orders and Awards" of the Nazi Party to be bestowed.
 The top NSDAP awards are listed in the order: 1.
 Coburg Badge; 2.
 Nuremberg Party Day Badge; 3.
 Brunswick Rally Badge; 4.
 Golden Party Badge; 5.
 The Blood Order; followed by the Gau badges and the Golden Hitler Youth Badge.